-In most reviewed studies, the role of farmers as primary stakeholders in agricultural water consumption decisions has been
+In most reviewed studies, the role of farmers

-Materials and Methods The Study Region
+Materials and Methods

+The Study Region

-Figure 1- The geographical location of the study area in North Khorasan province, Iran North Khorasan province, Iran Safi-Abad rural district in North Khorasan province
+North Khorasan province, Iran Safi-Abad rural district in North Khorasan province

-The Safi-Abad plain, located in North Khorasan province, Iran, is a critical arid region characterized by limited precipitation, lack of permanent rivers, and scarce highquality surface water resources.
+The Safi-Abad plain, located in North Khorasan province, Iran, is a critical arid region characterized by limited precipitation, lack of permanent rivers, and scarce high-quality surface water resources.
 (Fig. 1).
-Groundwater accounts for approximately 79% of the total water consumption, with 90% used by the agricultural sector (Esfarayen Water Landscape, 2021).
-Given that farmers are the primary consumers of groundwater, their active participation in decision-making is essential for developing effective acceptable water conservation strategies.
-This study employs the F-Shannon's entropy-F-TOPSIS hybrid approach to engage farmers as stakeholders. ensuring sustainable groundwater and enhancing the implementation of conservation measures in the region.
+Groundwater accounts for approximately 79% of the total water consumption, with 90% used by the (Esfarayen agricultural sector Water Landscape, 2021).
+Given that farmers are the primary consumers of groundwater, their active participation in decision-making is essential for developing effective and acceptable water conservation strategies.
+This study employs the entropy-F-TOPSIS F-Shannon's hybrid engage farmers key approach to as stakeholders, ensuring sustainable groundwater use and enhancing the implementation of conservation measures in the region.